Logan-Fouts/Thesis/Writing/Introduction/Introduction.md

+With the every increasing digital, this thesis from Linnaeus University's Bachelor Programme in Software Technology, hopes to contribute information to the intricate challenge of near-duplicate image detection across the various domains and use cases.
+Traditional methods alone cannot be expected to work properly in this ever-diversifying dataset, together with the fluid definitions of what might be considered as a near-duplicate image.
+And the current solutions that aim to address this problem often are highly complicated.

+As the sheer number of images grows, the need for more generalizable methods of detection on differing datasets and definitions of near duplicates becomes clear.
+This work is an endeavor to engineer a new architecture—one that makes it easier to combine image processing algorithms for more flexible and effective solutions.

+In this respect, the thesis proposes a possible solution to the missing link between the theoretical algorithmic complexity and the engineering solution with a flexible architectural approach.
+The following chapters look into more detail into the design of the architecture, describe practical implementation, and outline evaluation—all with a single aim: contributing an idea as to how solutions for image processing could be implemented.

-This thesis will address the problem that current near duplicate image detection methods are complex and hardly flexible for varied data sets and different definitions of what constitutes a near duplicate image.
+~~This thesis will address the problem that current near duplicate image detection methods are complex and hardly flexible for varied data sets and different definitions of what constitutes a near duplicate image.
 This thesis is being made as part of a course from a Bachelors Program in Software Technology at Linnaeus University.
-While the sheer amount of images online grows, it becomes more important for there to exist effective and simple methods for detecting near duplicates in an ever-increasing amount of different domains.
+While the sheer amount of images online grows, it becomes more important for there to exist effective and simple methods for detecting near duplicates in an ever-increasing amount of different domains.~~

-This work sets out to design an architecture that will make designing algorithms easily customize-able and, therefore, accessible and adaptable to each individual's needs.
-In summary, this is an attempt to bridge between complex image processing algorithms and engineering solutions in practice, with an advanced, versatile architecture for users.
-Subsequent chapters present the design, implementation, and evaluation of a framework that has the potential to change how image processing algorithms are designed and deployed in practice instead of just in theory.
+~~This work sets out to design an architecture that will make designing algorithms easily customize-able and, therefore, accessible and adaptable to each individual's needs.
+In summary, this is an attempt to bridge between complex image processing algorithms and engineering solutions in practice, with an advanced, versatile architecture.
+Subsequent chapters present the design, implementation, and evaluation of a framework that has the potential to change how some image processing solutions are designed and deployed in practice.~~

 > [!NOTE]